Heavenly sanctuary

 The earthly Most Holy Place was entered once a year by the High Priest on the Day of Atonement to offer atonement for the Israelites.
-Adventists believe this is a "type" of Jesus' ministry in heaven.
-In 1844 Jesus moved from the Holy Place of the heavenly sanctuary into the Holy of Holies to begin a final atonement for humanity.
-This is understood as a change in two phases of Jesus' ministry.
+Adventists believe this is a symbol or "type" of Jesus' ministry in heaven.
+In 1844 Jesus moved from the Holy Place of the heavenly sanctuary into the Holy of Holies to begin a final atonement for humanity according to Daniel 7:13.
+This is understood as a change in the two phases of Jesus' ministry.

 Official position

 One of the church's official 28 fundamental beliefs is: